A projector screen at an angle

 There are three primary types of projector screens: fixed, motorized and manual.
 Fixed screens, as their name suggests, are permanently mounted and typically used in home theater installations.
 Motorized screens, on the other hand, can be retracted and deployed automatically, which makes them ideal for business and classroom settings.
 Manual projector screens are the most affordable option for both home and office use.
 They are lightweight, portable, and easy to set up.

-See also How High to Mount Flat Panel Tv
+See also How to Mount a Plasma Tv on Drywall

 It is important to consider the material of the projector screen when choosing the right one for your needs.
 Matte white screens are the most common and provide a bright, clear image.
 However, if you are using a projector in a room with a lot of ambient light, a gray screen may be a better option as it reduces glare and improves contrast.
 Another option is a high-gain screen, which reflects more light and is ideal for large venues or outdoor events.